datagrok-ai/public/help/_internal/tests/registration-test.md

 1. Enter valid Email and then click ```OK```

 * New user setup page is open
-* Since, "Login" field was not filled, login corresponds to first part of e-mail
+* Since, "Login" field was not filled, login corresponds to first part of email

 1. Click on "groups".
 Select group to add new user to it. (there must be corresponding global privileges)